grisha/grisha.github.com/source/_posts/2015-03-10-influxdb-data.markdown

 shard groups, which in turn are grouped by retention policies, and finally databases.

-A database contains a bunch of (or just one) retention policies.
+A database contains a one or more retention policies.
 Somewhat surprisingly a retention policy is actually a bucket.
 It makes sense if you think about the problem of having to expire data points - you can remove them all by simply dropping the entire bucket.

 If we declare a retention policy of 1 day, then we can logically divide the timeline into a sequence of single days from beginning of the epoch.
 Any incoming data point falls into its corresponding segment, which is a retention policy bucket.
-When clean up time comes around, we can delete all days except for the most current time.
+When clean up time comes around, we can delete all days except for the most current day.

 Each retention policy bucket is further divided into shard groups, one shard group per series.
 The purpose of a shard group is to balance